SkyeMeadows/DSV-The_Maw-Weaponry/Changelog/Notes.md

 # Bugfixes Needed

-# Weapons to Re-look at
+# Weapons to potentially modify further
+Riptide Flak Turret - Potentially add projectile EOL effect so that it does explosion damage

 # Other Notes